Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 After more than 12 hours of research and testing the best belts on the market, the best dip belt goes to the DMoose Fitness Dip Belt.
 It boasts a tough heat and wear-resistant neoprene construction along with a long 36″ chain, good for average-sized adults.
 It also has a 225-pound weight capacity, well within the range of most professional weight lifters.

 Choosing the best dip belt could mean the difference between a blown-out back and proper form and support for your dips and pull-ups.
 Our evaluation focused on sizing, material, ease of cleaning, comfort, and warranty.
 We also explored auxiliary features such as Velcro straps and chain adjustability.
-Keep reading to learn about the DMoose Fitness Dip Belt and six others that made the grade.
+Keep reading to learn about the DMoose Fitness Dip Belt and other sports equipment that made the grade.

 Award: TOP PICK

 WHY WE LIKE IT: This is the best dip belt for belt squats, thanks to its durable neoprene construction and a 36″ steel chain to attach weights for increased resistance.

 This 33” weighted dip belt is really durable, made using a 6″ wide neoprene front with sturdy 4″ straps that wrap around the hips.
 It uses a lightweight and breathable fabric with reinforced stitching , flexible enough not to pinch the skin when dipping.
 A 36” steel chain with a 225-pound pull capacity fits multiple Olympic-sized plates easily making this a great belt for serious weight lifters.

 While testing with two sets of dips supporting 2 40-pound plates, our back, and lower spine felt properly supported.
 Our clothing did not snag under the material and we felt no slippage whatsoever.
 We are very confident using this weighted dip belt with heavier weights.
 Kudos for its lifetime warranty, which protects in the event of any manufacturer defects.
 Those looking to fix their posture might want to also consider the best posture corrector.

 Award: HONORABLE MENTION